QED1224/Toontown-Resources/README.md

 Where `RARITY_VALUE_SCALE` = 0.2, `WEIGHT_VALUE_SCALE` = 0.05 / 16.0, and `OVERALL_VALUE_SCALE` = 15.

-If no `fishList` was associated with the calculated `rarity` value, a Balloon Fish weighing 0lbs was caught.
+If no `fishList` is associated with the calculated `rarity` value, a Balloon Fish weighing 0lbs will be caught.

 ### `JellybeanItem`

-In this case, Jellybeans were awarded according to the following table.
+In this case, Jellybeans are awarded according to the following table.

 |   Rod    | Jellybeans |
 |:--------:|:----------:|